TheJaberi/ascii-art-web/README.md

 The program allows users to draw ASCII Art from the input.
 Users are supposed to input only ASCII characters.
-Users are given these options: Banners, Colors, Alignment,and Download for the Ascii Art.
+Users are given these options: Banners, Colors, Alignment,and Download of the Ascii Art.

 ## Run Locally